-Prior to her doctoral program, Dr. Orphan directed The New York Times sponsored American Democracy Project (ADP), a national initiative of the American Association of State Colleges and Universities (AASCU).
-The 240 regional comprehensive universities involved with ADP focus on higher education's role in educating informed, engaged participants for U.S. democracy.
+Prior to her doctoral program, Dr. Orphan directed the American Democracy Project (ADP), a national initiative of the American Association of State Colleges and Universities (AASCU).
+The 240 Regional Public Universities involved in ADP focus on higher education's role in educating informed, engaged participants for U.S. democracy.
 While at AASCU, Dr. Orphan also served as the editor of the Academic Leadership and Change Digest series, a collection of queries about current institutional practices that are used by AASCU provosts as they consider new approaches to campus issues.
 In 2011, she was awarded the John Saltmarsh Award for Emerging Leaders in Civic Engagement, a national award given by AASCU presented annually to an emerging leader in the civic engagement field.

-Public Policy and Finance
+- Public Policy and Finance

-Organizational Governance and Theory
+- Organizational Governance and Academic Administration

-Regional Comprehensive Universities
+- Regional Public Universities